dromotherm/documentation/pages/themis/DLCF/README.md

 ```

 If you want to control the efficiency of the settings implemented in the water laws, you need to deploy indoor temperature sensors.
-When you start such an instrumentation, you notice that a particular circuit has significant hydraulic imbalances,
+When you engage such an instrumentation, you start to notice that a particular circuit has significant hydraulic imbalances,
 that there is a 3 degree difference between the side of the circuit closest to the boiler room and the one furthest away,
 that some heaters are not working properly and that the valves of the thermostatic heads are seized.
 In short, you start to re-adjust everything, but all this is long and laborious.